What is DNA Paternity Tests

 Most courts will accept a paternity test that compares the child’s DNA with the DNA of the alleged father.

 Some services will come to your home for an additional fee to perform the testing.
-This is sometimes advised if the court requires the party to prove the sample’s chain of custody at the time of the court hearing.
+This is sometimes advised if the court requires the party to prove the sample’s chain of custody at the court hearing.

 Maternity Testing To Qualify For Paid Family Leave